An inverse theorem on sets with rich additive structure modulo primes: Introduction

-Besides just replacing the arithmetic progression $R_p$ in Theorem \ref{maintheorem} with a union of arithmetic progressions as in Theorem \ref{thm:kAP}, another generalization or variant of Theorem \ref{maintheorem} involves simply extending the length of the progression beyond $p^{1/2-\eps}$.
-One could also even forego working with arithmetic progressions at all, and instead work with sets of high additive energy (arithmetic progressions have this property).
-This last possibility is partially addressed in Theorem~\ref{thm:energy} and Theorem~\ref{thm:inverseGAP} below.
+Besides just extending the length of the progression $R_p$ as in Theorems~\ref{thm:AP1/2} and~\ref{thm:largeA} or replacing it with a union of arithmetic progressions as in Theorem \ref{thm:kAP}, one could also even forego working with arithmetic progressions at all, and instead work with sets of high additive energy (generalized arithmetic progressions have this property).
+In this setting, we prove some inverse theorems of a similar flavor, although they are weaker than the ones discussed in Section~\ref{sec:maintheorem}.

-In Section~\ref{sec:2.3}, we will show that $A$ no longer need be an arithmetic progression once $|R_p|\gg p^{1/2}$; however, one can still attempt to prove that a positive proportion of the set must be contained (as a dense subset) in a generalized arithmetic progression, where if $|R_p| = p^\theta$, then the rank of the progression is a function of $\theta \in (0,1)$.
-This is what we do below in Theorem \ref{thm:inverseGAP}.

-Before stating this theorem, we have a weak structural result that serves as a cornerstone for Theorem~\ref{thm:inverseGAP}.
+The theorem below shows that if the additive energy of $S_p$ is large for all primes $p\in [y,2y]$, then the additive energy of $S$ has to be large.
 Recall that for a subset $S$ of an abelian group, its additive energy is defined to be

-\begin{theorem} Let $\eps\in(0,1)$ and $\delta>0$.
+\begin{theorem} Let $\theta\in(0,1)$ and $\delta>0$.
 Suppose $y$ satisfies

-and $S\subseteq[N]$ is a set such that $|S_p|\leq p^{\eps}$ and $E(S_p)\geq \delta |S_p|^3$ hold for each prime $p\in[y,2y]$.
-Then $E(S)\gg_{\eps}\delta|S|^3$. \end{theorem}
+and $S\subseteq[N]$ is a set such that $|S_p|\leq p^{\theta}$ and $E(S_p)\geq \delta |S_p|^3$ hold for each prime $p\in[y,2y]$.
+Then $E(S)\gg_{\theta}\delta|S|^3$. \end{theorem}

 One can compare this with several results of Green and Harper~\cite[Section 3]{green}.
 In particular, \cite[Lemma 3.2]{green} implies that if $\delta>0$, and $S\subseteq [N]$ is a set such that $|S_p|\leq (p+1)/2$ and $E(S_p)\geq (\frac{1}{16}+\delta)p^3$ for each prime $p\leq N^{1/2}$, then $E(S)\gg \frac{\delta|S|^4}{N^{1/2}\log N}$.